ojhasid/forkProcessTimes/README.md

 # forkProcessTimes
-This program calculates the average time for a child process to start when the function fork() is called.
+This program calculates the average time for a process to start when the function fork() is called.
 Owner: Sujeet Ojha